lopezator/sqlfmt/README.md

 To use it as a system tool, you can just download the binary you can just [download the binary](https://github.com/lopezator/sqlfmt/releases).

-If you want to include it in other GO project as a tool, you probably should use the [tools.go method](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module).

 ## Usage

 ```